 On 24th February 2022, Russia launched a full-scale invasion of Ukraine.
 I visited Ukraine in 2019 and this post is an account of my time there plus the travel advice relevant for that period.
 Most governments have currently advised against all travel to Ukraine so please review travel guidelines to this area provided by your government.
 This post contains affiliate links.
 Please see my disclosure about affiliate links here.

-With a population of 2.8m, Kiev is one of the largest cities in Europe.
+With a population of 2.8m, Kyiv is one of the largest cities in Europe.
 However, its historic centre is very walkable.
-In this post I’ll outline a self-guided Kiev walking tour that will showcase the main sites for visitors who only have one day available for sightseeing.
+In this post I’ll outline a self-guided Kyiv walking tour that will showcase the main sites for visitors who only have one day available for sightseeing.

-As I outlined in my Ukraine Travel Tips post, I enjoyed my trip to Ukraine.
-Kiev equally comes recommended.
+I enjoyed my trip to Ukraine.
+Kyiv equally comes recommended.
 Information on transport and accommodation is listed at the end of this post.

 If the Maidan is the main square then nearby Khreshchatyk Street is considered the main street.
 One can find plenty of cafes, street stalls and international retailers here.